 Breathing practice has very well understood functions in meditation.
 These are the key ones:-

 - Using breathing as a means to focus and control the mind

 - Using breathing as a means of body control and synchronization

-Most of us are never going to be advance adepts of meditation and so we do not need to practise difficult advance techniques to derive a great deal of benefit from simple and fairly easily mastered practises.
+Most of us are never going to be advance adepts of meditation and so we do not need to practice difficult advance techniques to derive a great deal of benefit from simple and fairly easily mastered practices.
 So here’s what you do:-

 The Silent Mind